 While these two technologies are still early in-development I believe that they will become quite important in the future.
 At the time of writing this service workers are not available in Safari, but with their rising popularity the community hopes that will change.

-Working for a media rich company you need to take accessibility seriously.
-The Alaska Dispatch re-design has taken several measures to improve this for our users but after listening to the talk from Robin Christopherson it makes me realize there’s even more we can do.
+Accessibility should be taken seriously.
+I’ve taken several measures to improve the sitaution for users of my applications but after listening to the talk from Robin Christopherson it makes me realize there’s even more I can do.
 Things like generous font sizes and contrasts really help those with visual impairments.
 There’s also things to take into consideration such as dyslexic friendly fonts, avoiding Sans-Serif fonts when possible, and more.